Build-9/Hytale-Example-Project/README.md

     - Holds max of 2 tools from inventory for quick access.
 (Update crude to be 3 after testing)

 ### TODO: (In no particular order)
+- [ ] Allow player to choose what items go where.
-- Tiered Slings & Toolbelts
+- [ ] Tiered Slings & Toolbelts
     - Builders Toolbelt (Blocks)
     - Weapon Slings (1 Handed, 2 Handed, Ranged, Magic)
     - Consumables Sling (Food or Weapons)